WillardFord/wf-align-CSE185/README.md

 (Work in progress!)

 This is a demonstration project for CSE185.
-It implements a smaller, simpler version of bwa-mem.
-See the [BWA-MEM](https://bio-bwa.sourceforge.net/bwa.shtml) page for more details.
+It implements a smaller, simpler version of bwa-backtrack.
+See the [BWA](https://bio-bwa.sourceforge.net) page for more details.

 # Install instructions